jrob200/premium-supplemental-repo/entrepreneurship/04-validating-your-idea.md

 The following will help you to get a bit deeper with these topics and help you put it all into practice.

 * _Running Lean_ by Ash Maurya.
-The free [45 page excerpt](https://leanstack.com/Running_Lean_Excerpt.pdf) is enough to get you started, but strongly consider buying the book itself and using it as a manual.
+The free [45 page excerpt](https://leanstack.com/Running_Lean_Excerpt.pdf) is enough to get you started, but strongly consider buying the book itself and using it as a guide.
  * An important tool here is using the lean canvas, which you can create and share on [Canvizer](https://canvanizer.com/new/lean-canvas) for free.
 * Techstars' trilogy of videos on running effective customer interviews are full of info.
 Learn [who to interview](https://www.youtube.com/watch?v=m0kiZocBbO8), [what to ask them](https://www.youtube.com/watch?v=OTkP2JDeGWM), and how to [interpret the results](https://www.youtube.com/watch?v=sz3OA4B6hp8).
 The host of this video series has [more guidance](https://customerdevlabs.com/2013/11/05/how-i-interview-customers/) on this topic and even an interview script generator, but in my experience it's better to consider the auto-script as an overly long first draft rather than something to rigidly follow.
  * Ash Maurya has a good [article](https://blog.leanstack.com/the-updated-problem-interview-script-and-a-new-canvas-1e43ff267a5d) for writing your interview script _and_ using the customer forces canvas, in an update to his book.